OpenCTI-Platform/docs/docs/usage/filters.md

 - ``entity_type``: X entity type ('Report', 'Stix-Cyber-Observable', ...),

 #### Special keys
-Some keys are a bit special: there are not existing in the schema definition, but are allowed.
+Some keys does not exist in the schema definition, but are allowed in addition.
 They describe a special behavior.
 It is the case for:
 - ``sightedBy``: entities to which X is linked via a stix sighting relationship,
 - ``elementId``: entities to which X is related via a stix core relationship,